How to help Afghan refugees and those trapped during the Taliban takeover

 Pentagon hints at more rescues outside Kabul airport, amid new security concerns and evacuation bottleneck

 Women for Women International — a nonprofit that aids female survivors of war and conflict — established an emergency campaign in Afghanistan.
-According to its website, one donor is going to match up to $500,000 in contributions for that program.
+According to its website, one donor is matching up to $500,000 in contributions for that program.

 Women for Afghan Women, the “largest women’s organization in Afghanistan,” according to its website, is also accepting donations to help provide “safe shelter, resources, and aid to the thousands of women, children, families, and staff.”